 Flowing full Run the Smart Meter Verification test with a full pipe and flow in the line.
 Running the Smart Meter Verification test under this condition provides the ability to verify the magnetic flowmeter health without shutting down the process flow in applications when a shutdown is not possible.
-Running the diagnostic under flowing conditions can cause a false test failure if there is magnetic flowmeter health with an empty pipe.
-Running the verification diagnostic under empty pipe conditions will not check the electrode circuit health.
+Running the diagnostic under flowing conditions can cause a false test failure if there is health.